 Kampong Glam

-Wander the quaint streets of colourful, restored shop houses around the mosque with dress shops showing off a magnitude of different fabrics to be made to measure and cafes serving middle eastern cuisines and shisha pipes.
+Then wander the quaint streets of colourful, restored shop houses around the mosque with dress shops showing off a magnitude of different fabrics to be made to measure and cafes serving middle eastern cuisines and shisha pipes.

-24 Hours in Singapore: Lunchtime – Explore China Town
+Lunchtime – Explore China Town

-Making the most of your 24 hours in Singapore can be hungry work as there is so much to see but you won’t go hungry if you visit China Town at lunchtime.
-Using the MRT again, this time disembark at China Town and explore the narrow lanes of historic and restored Chinese shop fronts decorated with red lanterns.
+Trying to see the best of Singapore in one day can be hungry work as there is so much to see but you won’t go hungry if you visit China Town at lunchtime.

 Visit the imposing wooden Buddha Tooth Relic Temple where the tooth of the Buddha is reputedly kept and then try some Chinese delicacies, noodles or the traditional nasi lemak dish from a street food stall or in one of the hawker centers.

-24 Hours in Singapore: Afternoon – Explore Colonial Singapore
+Afternoon – Explore Historic Colonial Singapore

-Another part of your 24 hours in Singapore should be to explore the colonial heritage.
-From China town it’s not far to the Clark Quay and the colonial district where you can cruise or wander along the river.
+From China town it’s not far to walk to Clark Quay and the colonial district where you can cruise the river or just wander along the waterfront.

 A visit to the Asian Civilizations Museum will help you understand a bit more about the mixture of different cultures represented in Singapore and the rest of Asia.